 Two major questions: How long will structures hold against corrosion (50-300 years) and what will happen with them afterwards?
 Also is it fair to leave these structures in the sea so that future generations have to deal with them?

-Debbie Russell:
+Debbie Russell, SMRU:

 Higher abundance of harbour porpoises around man-made structures such as oil and gas installations and pipelines; potentially looking for shelter, reduced fishing effort and prey increased, but these are only hypotheses

 Seals have been observed to follow pipelines, which they might use for foraging.